 - Ruby on Rails for your backend because it’s 30–40% faster to develop with Ruby on Rails compared to similar technologies.

-- Reactive Native, a cross-platform app development framework, for Android and iOS apps as about 90% of code can be reused with it.
+- Reactive Native is a cross-platform app development framework for Android and iOS apps, as about 90% of the code can be reused.

 5 Minimum Viable Product Examples for Your Digital Business

-Here are these top minimum viable product examples of successful MVPs, focusing on their key feature set.
+These are the top minimum viable product examples of successful MVPs, focusing on their key feature set.

-The facebook avoided spending too much on development and came up with an MVP that connected students of colleges and schools by letting them post messages on their boards.
-The idea gained a lot of traction, and this MVP example further turned out to be the dominant social networking platform.
+Facebook avoided spending too much on development and came up with an MVP that connected students of colleges and schools by letting them post messages on their boards.
+The idea gained much traction, and this MVP example became the dominant social networking platform.

 Amazon is one of the best MVP examples that started with selling books online through low-priced and straightforward web design.
-It was a winning idea, which later established into a brand that today rules the entire eCommerce landscape.
+It was a winning idea, which later established a brand that rules the entire eCommerce landscape today.

 Using a simple WordPress website and PDFs mailed to subscribers, Groupon started to share and socialize vouchers and discounts.
 Their idea turned successful, and they gradually built their backend and voucher system.
 The initial website of Groupon is one of the best MVP examples for startups.

 Dropbox didn’t launch any product.
-They decided to build an MVP using an explainer video that demonstrated the usage of the application.
-Their idea clicked, and they gained 70k+ email addresses from their target audience in a single day.
+They decided to build an MVP using an explainer video demonstrating the application's usage.
+Their idea clicked, gaining 70k+ email addresses from their target audience in a single day.

 4 Steps to Move from MVP to Full-Scale Product